A Psychometric Test is a way of measuring an individual’s personality profile, mental capabilities and behavioural style.

 Psychometric tests also can be used to help Businesses develop an already existing team by gauging each team members own personality traits and discovering individual’s working preferences.
 Teams are made up of a variety of different types of people and unless they understand these differences, effective communication is not always possible.
 Getting a team to undertake a Psychometric Assessment such as Character DNA can help different personality types to understand everyone’s preferred communication style.

-If you’re an HR or Recruitment professional looking to improve your company’s recruitment selection process or to improve communication within a team, try Character DNA, Skillsarena’s online Psychometric Testing tool.
+If you’re an HR or Recruitment professional looking to improve your company’s recruitment selection process or to improve communication within a team, try Character DNA, Skillsarena’s online Psychometric Test tool.